 Question 1: David Chen from FAA asked that how the size of the gridding system was defined.

 Fuhu Ren answered: The grid is divided into 32 levels from 500,000 kilometers above the earth surface to the ground.
-Each sub-level divide previous level into 8 divitions, the grid can be divide into centimeter level.
+Each sub-level divide previous level into 8 divisions, the grid can be divide into centimeter level.
 Different levels can be selected according to the needs of management and data analysis.

 -P1939.1.2 Remote sensing subgroup standard draft